ckeditor/ckeditor5/packages/ckeditor5-typing/docs/features/text-transformation.md

 You can read more about the format of transformation rules in {@link module:typing/typingconfig~TextTransformationDescription}.

-You can test the custom rules defined above in the demo.
+You can test these custom rules in the demo.
 Try typing `:)` or `:+1:` and see how the text gets transformed into emojis.
 You can also write some sentences to test how the editor capitalizes words after a period, a quotation mark, or an exclamation mark.

 {@snippet features/text-transformation-extended}